 Merchandisers, sometimes called merchandise managers, are responsible for choosing looks and trends and matching colors for a product.
 They may supervise the purchase of products, but they're mainly concerned with the marketing of merchandise.
 Sometimes, they oversee a group of buyers or department managers.

 These professionals work for retail stores and chains.
 They analyze customer spending habits and make forecasts about what types of products customers are more likely to purchase.
 They then start to buy those products from wholesale distributors.
 Purchasing managers try to get the best deals possible, because profits are significantly affected by how much purchasing managers pay wholesalers for each unit of product.

 Job Outlook and Salary Statistics

-The U.S. Bureau of Labor Statistics (BLS) predicted that open positions for sales managers in general would increase by 8% during the 2012-2022 decade.
-Projections for the same decade by the BLS show that new and open positions for purchasing managers, buyers, and purchasing agents, which could include merchandisers, would grow at a slower rate of only 4%.
+The U.S. Bureau of Labor Statistics (BLS) predicted that open positions for sales managers in general would increase by 5% during the 2018-2028 decade.
+Projections for the same decade by the BLS show that new and open positions for purchasing managers would increase by 4%, while opportunities for buyers and purchasing agents would decline at a rate of 7%.

 According to September 2019 data from PayScale.com, retail store managers earned a median annual salary of $47,737, and the salary range for most professionals in this career was listed as $32,000 - $70,000.
 Also in 2019, PayScale.com reported that the annual median salary for retail merchandisers was $43,393, and purchasing managers earned a median salary of $66,029.

 Although it's possible to pursue a master's degree in retail management and merchandising, most careers in this field can be obtained with a bachelor's degree in this discipline or a related field.
 Purchasing managers determine what products to sell in the stores they represent, while merchandisers focus on marketing the products they sell.
 Retail store managers oversee the daily operations of their department or store.